An integrative biology approach to model human skull, meningeal, and vascular malformations

-Background: Children born with skull malformations (craniosynostosis) often have increased intracranial pressure and papilledema.
-These findings are hypothesized to result, in part, from poorly developed venous vessels in the dura mater that drain blood and cerebrospinal fluid from the brain.
-In effort to understand the underlying blood vessel defects, we recently characterized a spectrum of dural cerebral vein malformations in TWIST1 mutation-positive individuals with craniosynostosis and signs of increased intracranial pressure (Tischfield et al., 2017).
+Background: Children born with skull malformations (craniosynostosis) often have cerebrovascular anomalies and increased intracranial pressure (ICP) that can lead to neurological complications if left untreated.
+Our lab characterized spectrum of dural cerebral vein malformations in TWIST1 mutation-positive individuals with craniosynostosis and signs of increased intracranial pressure (Tischfield et al., 2017).
 We also modeled cerebral vein development in mouse against classic anatomical descriptions of humans published in 1918, establishing mouse as a model for studying human cerebral vein malformations (see illustration on left).
 Surprisingly, conditional ablation of Twist1 via an endothelial-specific Cre-recombinase (Tie2) does not affect vascular development.
 Rather, Twist1 indirectly regulates the growth and remodeling of the dural cerebral veins by promoting osteoprogenitor cell development from coronal suture-derived mesodermal stem cells.
 These cells are capable of maturing into preosteoblasts that produce Bmp2 and Bmp4, and conditional inactivation of Bmp2/Bmp4 in coronal suture derived preosteoblasts and dura results in craniosynostosis and dural cerebral vein malformations.
 Furthermore, dural cerebral vein hypoplasia also results from loss of type II BMP receptor (BMPR2) signaling in endothelial cells, supporting the hypothesis that paracrine BMP signaling from developing skull tissue and/or dura is critical for venous angiogenesis in humans.
 Remarkably, venous malformations are not associated with arterial defects in TWIST1 mutation positive humans and mouse models, suggesting the head has evolved specialized signaling pathways that mediate tissue-specific angiogenic events.
 Collectively, this study represents the first characterization of cellular and molecular mechanisms that regulate the growth and remodeling of the large cerebral veins (Tischfield et al., 2017).
 It also suggests that pathways under the control of TWIST1 and/or BMP signaling may be necessary for proper blood and lymphatic vessel development in dura and other tissues, which is a current focus in the lab.

-Our approach: In an effort to better understand the pathogenesis of TS, we have used CRISPR-Cas9 gene editing to engineer several TS mouse models that harbor different point-mutations in high-confidence TS risk genes.
+Our approach: In an effort to better understand the pathogenesis of TS, we have used CRISPR-Cas9 gene editing to engineer several TS mouse models that possess different point-mutations in high-confidence TS risk genes.
 With these genetically tractable models, our goal is to identify and characterize neuroanatomical and functional changes to brain development at both the single cell and circuit level to elucidate how brain dysfunction correlates with tics and behavioral abnormalities in TS.
-Towards this goal, we aim to implement a systems biology approach that utilizes circuit tracing technologies, high resolution imaging and 3D neuron reconstruction, electrophysiology/optogenetics, and advanced behavioral paradigms that use machine learning algorithms to parse out differences in subtle and complex mouse behaviors.
+Towards this goal, we aim to implement a systems biology approach that utilizes circuit tracing technologies, high resolution imaging and 3D neuron reconstruction, electrophysiology/optogenetics, and advanced behavioral paradigms that use machine learning algorithms.